 - Introducing additional evidence

-- Obtaining the testimony of expert witnesses
+- Obtaining the testimony of expert witnesses if necessary

-- Retaining an accident reconstruction worker to prove the negligent driver’s fault
+- Retaining an accident reconstruction worker to prove the negligent driver’s fault if needed

 - Negotiating to get the award you deserve